 - How to create a good one.

 A call-to-action is a prime example of how having good writers on the job will affect your overall results.
 While images and graphics are an important component of many ads and landing pages, visitors are looking to learn about the product and therefore are looking for text the majority of the time.

-When you work with a particular product, service or industry for so long, it can be easy to forget that many of your visitors may not expert in your particular field.
+When you work with a particular product, service, or industry for so long, it can be easy to forget that many of your visitors may not experts in your particular field.
 Sometimes, the assumption is made that visitors know how to follow through with a sale by themselves.

 A call-to-action can guide your visitors through the final stages of your desired solution for them.